minicstudio/minicpromo/README.md

 minicpromo
 ================

-An easy to use promotion module for Prestashop 1.5+
+This is a free promotion module for Prestashop v1.5+, good for temporary and special promotions.